Meet the Team

 JP enjoys traveling to many different parts of the world, learning about other cultures, social norms and food is very fascinating.
 He has been in the hospitality industry for 16 years and has learned so much from different people from all types of backgrounds.
 This is an exciting time to be in leadership and he is proud of the work the Center has done.

-Board of Trustees, Treasurer
+Board of Trustees, Secretary/Treasurer

 Radiology Partners